-The first category of employees are generally referred to as staff and are at-will employees who are legally entitled to resign after giving the required period of notice to the College.
-Resigning employees are encouraged to provide no less than two weeks’ notice, in writing, to facilitate a smooth transition out of the organization.
-Leave will not be approved for employees in the last two weeks of employment.
-Some positions may require several months of transition while others may only require the obligatory two week notice.
+Employees categorized as staff resigning are encouraged to provide no less than two weeks’ notice, in writing, to facilitate a smooth transition out of the organization.
+Leave will not be approved for these employees in the last two weeks of employment.
+Some positions may require several months of transition while others may only require the obligatory two-week notice.
 The College retains the right to terminate an employee at any time.

 LINE OF AUTHORITY

 EFFECTIVE DATE: August 16, 2023